Deer-Liver/Alithia/README.md

 ## Installation

-> **BETA NOTICE**: ConRad is currently in beta and requires manual installation and configuration.
+> **BETA NOTICE**: Alithia is currently in beta and requires manual installation and configuration.

 ### Installation Steps
 1. Download or clone this repository